Qqkyu/taboo-cards-api/README.md

 ## Query parameters

-In both of the above endpoints, you can attach following `language` and `difficulty` query parameters.
+In both of the above endpoints, you can attach the following language and difficulty query parameters.

 ### Optional `language` query parameter

-Attach `language` query parameter to get cards only in the provided language (either `en` or `pl`):
+Attach the `language` query parameter to get cards only in the provided language (either `en` or `pl`):

 ```
 /api/cards?language=en
 /api/cards?language=pl
 ```

-Not providing `language` query parameter is equal to providing `language=en`, so following endpoints are equal:
+Not providing the `language` query parameter is equal to providing `language=en`, so following endpoints are equal:

 ```
 /api/cards                      --> Array of cards in English
 /api/cards?language=en          --> Array of cards in English
 ```

-Same applies to `/random` endpoint:
+Same applies to the `/random` endpoint:

 ```
 /api/cards/random               --> Random card in English